 Barron Gorge Hydro Power Station

-After a short drive on Barron Gorge Road we arrived at the car park that was located on the east part of Barron River.
+After a short drive on Barron Gorge Road, we arrived at the car park that was located in the east part of Barron River.
 To get to the hydroelectric power station building we had to cross a high bridge on foot.

 It was a great time to take photos.
 Only there was not much water flowing yet.

 Once we crossed the bridge and entered the building, inside we watched a movie about how a hydropower plant works.
 It turned out that this inconspicuous river powers 36,000 homes in Cairns and is 100 percent ecological.
 It was commissioned in 1963.

 An interesting fact is that the water is captured at Kuranda Weir (top of the Barron River) in a big pipe and transported underground to the Barron Gorge Hydro.